Genivia/ugrep/README.md

 passed to the command with `--filter` option `%`.

-To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me` using the `pdftotext` filter to convert PDF to text without preserving page breaks:
+To recursively search files including PDF files in the working directory without recursing into subdirectories (with `-1), for matches of `drink me` using the `pdftotext` filter to convert PDF to text without preserving page
+breaks:

     ugrep --color -r -1 --filter='pdf:pdftotext -nopgbrk % -' 'drink me'